top of page

 Here are some ways to make therapy more manageable:

-• Review your budget: You may find discretionary spending that could be redirected to support your psychological wellbeing.
+You may find discretionary spending that could be redirected to support your psychological wellbeing.
+By taking steps to include mental health in your financial planning, you can make regular therapy a sustainable and valuable part of your life.

-• Discuss financial concerns with your therapist: Openly sharing any financial stress or unexpected changes during treatment helps your therapist support you in planning care that works for your situation.
+Openly sharing any financial stress or unexpected changes during treatment helps your therapist support you in planning care that works for your situation.

 For Referrers